monkeyK1n9/alx-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory creates a directory in the tmp directory 7-movethatfile is a script to move a file 8-firstdelete is a script to delete a file
+6-firstdirectory creates a directory in the tmp directory 7-movethatfile is a script to move a file 8-firstdelete is a script to delete a file 9-firstdirdelete is a script that deletes a directory